Kingdom of the Planet of the Apes: Production

-Development
+Pre-production and writing

 In October 2016, Dawn of the Planet of the Apes (2014) and War for the Planet of the Apes (2017) director Matt Reeves said that he had ideas for a fourth film in the Planet of the Apes reboot series.
 In mid-2017, as War was released, Reeves and co-writer Mark Bomback expressed further interest in sequels.
 Reeves said that Steve Zahn's character, Bad Ape, established a primate world "much larger" than just Caesar's group of apes, adding that there are apes "who grew up without the benefit of Caesar's leadership" and suggesting that conflict would arise if Caesar's apes should encounter such outsiders.
 Bomback felt that "there was probably only one more big chapter left to tell", explaining how Caesar "came to be this Moses figure in the Apes world".
 He suggested that other filmmakers might work on the sequel and that it could take place hundreds of years after War.
 Despite this, he clarified that there had not been conversations on a potential sequel, expressing his desire to "take a breather and let things rest a bit."

-In April 2019, following its acquisition of 20th Century Fox, Disney announced that further Planet of the Apes films were in development.
+In April 2019, following the Walt Disney Company's acquisition of 20th Century Fox, Walt Disney Studios announced that further Planet of the Apes films were in development.
 In August, it was confirmed that any future installments would be set in the same universe first established in Rise of the Planet of the Apes (2011).
-In December, it was announced that Wes Ball would write and direct the film, after having previously worked with Reeves on a Mouse Guard film.
-After that film was canceled by Disney following the merger, Disney approached Ball on developing a new Planet of the Apes film.
+In December, it was announced that Wes Ball would write and direct the film, after having previously worked with Reeves on a film adaptation of Mouse Guard.
+After that film was canceled by Disney following the merger, the studio approached Ball on developing a new Planet of the Apes film.